nemo0622/pokeemerald-expansion/Seaglass README.md

     - Ex: Wishing Well in Rustboro City, Birdhouses in Fortree City, etc.
 - All Pokémon from Generations 1-3 are available, spread out enough to keep it from feeling bloated!
     - Cross-gen evolutions have also been added, up to Gen 9!
-    - Pokémon use modified USUM movesets when applicable
+    - Pokémon use modified USUM movesets when applicable (many Pokémon also have more coverage moves and more interesting sets in general)
     - Almost all Pokémon have recieved some changes!
 From slight stat changes to new types, each Pokémon should feel more unique to use
     - Trainers use wider variety of Pokémon (Team Aqua and Magma fights are finally interesting!)
     - Additional available Pokémon: Spiky-Ear Pichu, Tinkaton line, and Applin line (details on obtaining in documentation)